Promotes safe, healthy, responsible, and informed choices concerning alcohol and other drugs through programs responsive to community needs.

 The FTC is the primary source for information on fraud and identity theft.
 Find resources of information on prevention and report internation fraud at their website.

-Use for accessing the White House’s official Office of Homeland Security webpage.
+Use for accessing the official U.S. Department of Homeland Security webpage.

 Use for crime statistics and information from across California, county-by-county and city-by-city.
 Help in assembling data for research projects and school papers.